Non-equilibrium steady states with a spatial Markov structure: Structure of the -site densities

-For the third equality we use the induction hypothesis and for the last equality we use \eqref{eq:seperability}.
-One can now separate the equation into a $\theta_1$-dependent and a $\theta_{k+1}$-dependent side.
+For the second equality we use the induction hypothesis combined with Proposition \ref{prop:relation_marginals} and for the last equality we again use \eqref{eq:seperability}.
+One can now separate this equation into a $\theta_1$-dependent and a $\theta_{k+1}$-dependent side.
 That is

 for some $c$ independent from both $\theta_1$ and $\theta_{k+1}$.
 Integrating $\Lambda_{a,b}^{k+1,1}(\theta_1) = c \cdot \Lambda_{b,a}^{k+1,k+1}(\theta_1)$ over $\theta_1$ yields $c = 1$.
 This yields \eqref{eq:symmetry_condition} and hence concludes the proof. \end{proof}